abulka/vscode-snippets-explorer/docs/finding_snippets_doco.md

 - User Snippets
 - Extension Snippets
 - In the `data` directory underneath the vscode app (portable mode)
-- TODO Global User Snippets in ~/Library/Application Support/Code/User/snippets/*.code-snippets
+- TODO Global User Snippets (found in `~/Library/Application Support/Code/User/snippets/` which is the same location as language specific snippets with `.json` extensions except that global user snippets have arbitrary user defined file names and the `.code-snippets` file extension).

 # Finding all snippet JSON files